strimzi/proposals/066-topic-replication-factor-change.md

 The [`user_tasks`](https://github.com/linkedin/cruise-control/wiki/REST-APIs#query-the-user-request-result) endpoint is used to periodically check the replicas change tasks state.
 The only required parameter is the `User-Task-ID`, which is returned by the `topic_configuration` response.
+A completed task is retained for `completed.user.task.retention.time.ms`, which defaults to 24 hours.

 ```sh
 $ curl -s "localhost:9090/kafkacruisecontrol/user_tasks?user_task_ids=5344ca89-351f-4565-8d0f-9aade00e053d&json=true" | jq